 Once we made it back to the beach that we first arrived at, we got our snorkeling gear on which we had left on the beach before our walk.
 After I was immersed in the crystal clear water, the plethora of fish that were present in the water was shocking.
 As well as fish, we also had several close encounters with sea lions.
 They would come shooting past our facemasks and would even swim in front of us to give us a show of sorts.
 It was amazing how they would dance in the water, without any effort whatsoever.
 It gave one a sense of serenity to realize how close the animal was to you and how vulnerable you were to the will of the beast.

-We snorkeled all afternoon and until we all decided that the adrenaline that was produced from the experience in the cave, as well as a fake cry of Bull Shark! from one of the crewmembers on the dingy, was enough to drive us in.
-The driver felt that he was quite the comedian but many did not think as he did.
-Personally, I have never climbed over the edge of a boat more quickly.
-Theres a chance I might have set some sort of record.
+We snorkeled all afternoon and until we all decided that the adrenaline that was produced from experience in the cave, as well as a fake cry of Bull Shark! from one of the crewmembers on the dingy, was enough to drive us in.
+The driver felt that he was quite the comedian, but many did not think as he did.
+I have never climbed over the edge of a boat more quickly.
+There’s a chance I might have set some sort of record.

 Once we got back to the boat, everyone showered and got ready for dinner.
-The ringing of the dinner bell was a welcome sound and we all sat down to hamburgers for dinner.
-The burgers were good, but the conversation about the days events were truly the highlight of the meal.
-To say the least, everyones dreams had plenty of good material to build a nights worth of wonderful thoughts.
+The ringing of the dinner bell was a welcome sound, and we all sat down to hamburgers for dinner.
+The burgers were good, but the conversation about the day’s events was truly the highlight of the meal.
+Everyone’s dreams had plenty of good material to build a nights worth of wonderful thoughts.